What should Alberta students learn about energy?

 Why did we do this?

 Ensuring Alberta curriculum prepares students for their future is important especially when it comes to environment and energy here in Alberta.
 ACEE has been working with Alberta Education on curriculum development for a number of years.
-Here are some of the reasons why we are doing a review and updating content (specifically in relation to energy literacy):
+Here are some of the reasons why completed this review and updated content (specifically in relation to energy literacy):

 - Exploring both environmental and energy topics with students is important to prepare them for their future.
 If they are well-educated on these topics, they will be able to create innovative solutions that are 'win, win' instead of 'either/or' for environment, society and economy.